gamejolt/doc-game-api/v1.x/batch/index.md

 ### Encoding

-All values of the sub URL, except the signature, need to be URL encoded.
+All values of the sub URLs, except the signatures, need to be URL encoded.

 Also, once the entire sub URL is constructed, everything after `requests[]=` and `&requests[]=` needs to be URL encoded as well.